PtiCalin/UNCHAINED/README.md

 We welcome issues and PRs.
 Please read `CONTRIBUTING.md` for environment setup, coding style, branch naming, and PR checklist.

 ## License
+## Contributors
+See [CONTRIBUTORS.md](./docs/CONTRIBUTORS.md) for a full list and how to add yourself.
 MIT — see `LICENSE`.

 ## FAQ (Early)